 Why BYOS Wins for Django Teams

 "Bring Your Own Server" platforms like Appliku occupy a different category from managed PaaS options like Railway or Render.
-Here's why that matters specifically for Django teams:
+The key point: it is still fully managed.
+You get the server ownership and cost control of self-hosting, but Appliku runs the platform and keeps the server healthy, so none of that becomes your job.
+Here is why that matters for Django teams:

 Cost Ceiling, Not Cost Spiral